DERHAEUPTLING/contao-lazy-images/README.md

 The sizes of the placeholders and thumbnails can be adjusted.

-Hint: while the picture syntax will work as normal, it is not supported by this pluing yet.
+Hint: while the picture syntax will work as normal, it is not supported by this plugin yet.

 ## Why preventing the reflow